MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

     >**Note**: When you activate a role in PIM, it can take up to 10 minutes for the activation to take effect.

-    >**Note**: This role does not require approval, so you will be able to sign out and log back in to begin using the activated role.

-1. Sign out and sign back into the Azure portal by using the **aaduser2** user account.
+    >**Note**: Once your role assignment is active, your browser will refresh (If anything goes wrong, simply sign out and sign back into the Azure portal by using the **aaduser2** user account).

 1. Navigate back to the **Azure AD Privileged Identity Management** blade and, in the **Tasks** section, click **My roles**.